cmcdowell/match-thread-bot/README.markdown

 ======

-This is a bot that creates match threads on [/r/soccer](http://www.reddit.com/r/soccer) for ongoing football matches and scrapes data from the guardian to popualte those threads.
+This is a bot that creates match threads on [/r/soccer](http://www.reddit.com/r/soccer) for ongoing football matches and scrapes data from the guardian to populate those threads.

 **fixtures.py**